Author: Ernie Vallery

 Again, come along!
 We can do this!

-But first let us make sure we have our journey essentials.
+But first, let us make sure we have what we need for our time travel.

 One-Time